 built up on embankments across the low-lying marshy ground through

 (9. Looking WNW along Dulwich Road from Herne Hill.
-The Effra roughly followed this line towards the main Effra confluence in Brixton (less than a mile away).
+The Effra roughly followed this line towards the main Effra confluence in Brixton (half a mile away).
 The slopes of Brockwell Park are on the left, and those of Herne Hill behind the buildings on the right.

 d) Summary: Ten ways the Effra has influenced Dulwich: (1) In its upper reaches springs